mespinosa-cunef/computational_intelligence/README.md

  <td>
          <img src="/computational_intelligence/assets/img/Cesar.jpg"  alt="3">
          <p class="name" style="text-align:center">César Guevara</p>
-         <p class="bio"> Cesar Guevara received a degree in information systems and sciences from the Universidad de las Fuerzas Armadas, Ecuador, a master's degree in computer science and a European Ph.D. in computer engineering from the Universidad Complutense de Madrid, Spain.
-His research interests include the application of artificial intelligence to detect human behavior patterns and cybersecurity in information leaks and intrusions.
+         <p class="bio"> Graduated in information systems and sciences from the Universidad de las Fuerzas Armadas, Ecuador, a master's degree in computer science and Ph.D. in computer engineering from the Complutense University of Madrid.
+His research interests include the application of artificial intelligence to detect human behavior and cybersecurity.
          </p>
       </td>
    </tr>